GAS: Generative Avatar Synthesis from a Single Image: Conclusion

 \section{Conclusion}

-We present a generalizable and unified framework for avatar synthesis from a single image, addressing key challenges in appearance consistency and generalization to in-the-wild avatars.
-Our approach integrates a regression-based human radiance field with a video diffusion model, effectively utilizing dense conditioning to minimize discrepancies between driving signals and target representations.
-Additionally, our framework enables large-scale training on realistic human data from different sources, while maintaining a disentangled modeling of static novel views and dynamic motion.
-This synergy leads to high-fidelity view synthesis and pose animation with lifelike deformations, demonstrating strong generalization across diverse real-world scenarios.
+We propose a unified framework for avatar synthesis from a single image that tackles two major challenges: maintaining appearance consistency and generalizing to in-the-wild scenarios.
+Our method combines a regression-based human radiance field with a video diffusion model, leveraging dense conditioning to reduce the mismatch between driving signals and target outputs.
+The framework supports large-scale training on diverse, real-world human data, while cleanly separating the modeling of static novel views and dynamic motion.
+This combination enables high-fidelity avatar generation with realistic deformations and strong generalization across varied environments.